 In the heat of Hyderabad, one afternoon I went to the Nuabat Pahad with a thought to write about everything there – Birla Mandir, Birla Science Museum, and the Birla Planetarium.
 I obviously did not expect much at the science museum.
 And having seen other planetariums, I did not expect anything much different there.
 Since it was afternoon, I decided to do the museum and the planetarium first.
 As I reached the ticket window, I figured out there is a gallery of modern arts as well.
-So I bought all the tickets and proceeded to the museum with an aim to finish it before the planetarium show starts.
+So I bought all the tickets and proceeded to the museum with the aim to finish it before the planetarium show starts.

 Birla Science Museum & Planetarium – Places to visit in Hyderabad

-Walking towards the museum building, I saw stone sculptures scattered all around in lawns, in-between spaces and making it a cultural space.
+Walking towards the museum building, I saw stone sculptures scattered all around on lawns, and in-between spaces, making it a cultural space.
 The museum building is a modern glass and steel building.
 But the path leading to it has a pillared wall that brings in the Indian element in the space.
 I entered the hall to find there are many floors of the museum.
 Decided to start with the science museum floor.
 It is not really a museum, but an experimental place.
 Where the simple principles of science are demonstrated through simple equipment and processes.
 Most of the principles that we have studied in school are here for you to see, learn first hand and enjoy.

 Institute of Culture